 This model is used when we want to know the chances of something happening, like whether a person might get a disease or not.
 It’s simple, reliable, and works well for binary outcomes.

 CNN is mainly used for image recognition.
 It helps analyze X-rays, MRIs, and CT scans.
+With CNNs, healthcare providers can detect tumors or anomalies more quickly and accurately.

 Enhance patient outcomes and minimize diagnosis delays by introducing a robust AI model for precise disease risk prediction.